poelstra/ts-stream/README.md

 - More options for error handling
 - Support for stream aborting
 - Support for EOF (with or without error)
-- Long stack trace support for errors thrown downstream (i.e. know which transform threw an error, and where that value came from) through ts-promise

 # Usage and examples